Stoney Littleton Long Barrow

 It was only when I arrived at the barrow that I saw the signposted trail from the west, leading from the lane near Stony Littleton farm.
 It would appear that the preferred route starts from grid reference ST731567 near the farm.
-Certainly the trail from that side is shorter, though steeper.
-It should only take 5 minutes to reach the barrow from the west.
+Certainly, the trail from that side is shorter, though steeper.
+It should only take five minutes to reach the barrow from the west.

 Now having sorted out the route, what about the barrow?
 It's actually quite good, though obviously restored, and made safe for visitors.

 You can waddle like a duck into the interior of the barrow, and I found I didn't actually need a torch, as the light from outside was sufficient to let me see the drystone construction of the passages and side chambers.
 What really makes the barrow memorable is location, with wonderful views across the steep-sided valley to Wellow, where the tower of the medieval church is like a distant beacon.

 Most photos are available for licensing, please contact Britain Express image library.

 Attraction Type: Prehistoric Site

 Location: Off the A367, one mile south of Wellow village.
 Limited parking.

 English Heritage - see also: English Heritage memberships (official website)

 Opening Details: Open access site, usually accessible at any reasonable time

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.